Record snow drought in Western US raises concern for a spring of water shortages and wildfires

 “This is a pretty big problem for the Colorado basin,” said Daniel Swain of the University of California’s Water Resources Institute.

 Experts said the snow drought could also kick-start an early wildfire season.
-Snow disappearing earlier than average leaves the ground exposed to warmer weather in the spring and summer that dries soils and vegetation quicker, said Daniel McEvoy, researcher with the Western Regional Climate Center.
+Snow disappearing earlier than average leaves the ground exposed to warmer weather in the spring and summer, which dries soils and vegetation quicker, said Daniel McEvoy, researcher with the Western Regional Climate Center.

 Too warm to snow